-These estimates are based on a simplified model that assumes the fate and transport of methylmercury from Sites is conservative - that is, there is no loss or generation of methylmercury between Sites and Freeport.
-This is not likely to be the case in reality - methylmercury could become associated with particulates and settle prior to reaching Freeport, be taken up by biota, degraded by light or bacteria, and mercury present in Sites discharge may be subject to methylation in transit.
+These estimates are based on a simplified model that assumes that fate and transport of methylmercury from Sites is conservative - that is, that there is no loss or generation of methylmercury between Sites and Freeport.
+This is not likely to be the case in reality - methylmercury can become particulate associated and settle prior to reaching Freeport, be taken up by biota, degraded by light or bacteria, and mercury present in Sites discharge may be subject to methylation in transit.
 Collectively, these processes will decrease mercury concentrations in surface waters and may increase or decrease water column methylmercury.
-Therefore, though the modeling is not meant to be taken as predictive, it gives a reasonable indication of the relative magnitude and direction of effects that are expected in the Delta under worst-case conditions.
+Therefore, though the modeling is not meant to be taken as predictive, it gives a reasonable indication of the relative magnitude and direction of effects that are expected in the Delta.